maziac/DeZog/documentation/Usage.md

     - Watchpoint (**WPMEM** aka memory breakpoints) and reverse debugging: There is a subtle problem with the memory breakpoints in ZEsarUX.
 The cpu-history command (used when reverse debugging) does access the memory the same way as the Z80 cpu emulation does.
 Thus a read might fire a memory breakpoint in the same way.
 This results in breaks of the program execution when you would not expect it.
 The memory read is 4 byte at PC (program counter) and 2 bytes at SP.
 Often you don't even notice because you don't place a watchpoint (WPMEM) at those places but in case you guard your **stack** with WPMEM you need to be aware of it: You shouldn't guard the top of the stack directly but at least grant 2 extra bytes at the top of the stack that are unguarded.
 See the [z80-sample-program](https://github.com/maziac/z80-sample-program) for placing the WPMEM correctly.
 - **CSpect** (found with v2.12.26)
   - Watchpoints do not work and are therefore disabled.
-  - Z80 unit tests do not work.
-Because of above watchpoint problem.

 ## Notes